githubformatthew/mobile-UI-test/README.md

 ![DashboardMenu](/images/DashboardMenu.PNG)

-A drawer menu is also available for user convenience use.
+A drawer menu is also available for convenient use.

 #### 3.1.
 Starts
 ![Features](/images/features.PNG)
 ![Auto](/images/auto.PNG)

-User can explore the city of Calgary with the mapping front-end.
+User can explore the City of Calgary with the mapping front-end.
 User can select interested type of built-in features or key in (with auto-complete support) a place to find the details of the destination.
+[Requirement #2 – mapping frontend]

 **Example:** User can key-in "Uni" and get a list of suggested auto-complete keywords for searching a destination.